chamburr/homelab/README.md

 My personal infrastructure and Kubernetes cluster written as code.

 This project utilises Infrastructure as Code and GitOps to automate the provisioning, operating and updating of self-hosted services in my homelab.
-These services are essential for my everyday life.
 Furthermore, this repository can also serve as a good framework for you to build your own homelab.

 Feel free to open a [GitHub issue](https://github.com/chamburr/homelab/issues) if you have any questions!